sdss/jaeger/docs/sphinx/intro.rst

 Introduction to jaeger
 ======================

 `jaeger <http://pacificrim.wikia.com/wiki/Jaeger>`_ provides high level control for the SDSS-V `Focal Plane System <https://wiki.sdss.org/display/FPS>`__.
-Some of the things that jaeger does are:
+Some of the features that jaeger provide are:

 - Wraps the low level CAN commands for simpler use.
 - Provides a framework that is independent of the CAN interface used (by using the python-can_ library).